 The Hibbing Taconite Company, managed by Cliffs Natural Resources of Hibbing, MN, won UPTIME Magazine’s Best Lubrication Program award.
 At the heart of their condition monitoring efforts is the Oil Analysis component of their lubrication program, key to helping them identify problems at an early stage of failure.

 During the first phase of the program, which they called “First Evolution”, reliability engineers were trained as Level I Machine Lubrication Technicians (MLT1).
-Thereafter, dedicated lubrication mechanics were assigned in the plants to monitor the condition of the oil.
-They engaged with their vendors to identify needed parts and reviewed their planning, scheduling and work execution.
+Thereafter, dedicated lubrication mechanics were assigned to the plants to monitor the condition of the oil.
+They engaged with their vendors to identify needed parts and reviewed their planning, scheduling, and work execution.
 They selected critical equipment on which to prove the concept.

 Today, 80 employees have been MLT1 trained on machinery lubrication and basic oil analysis.
 Employees are fully engaged and enjoy wholehearted management support as significant consumption reduction was realized.
 Management views the program as an investment.

 During their presentation at the IMC-2012 International Maintenance Conference, Reliability Engineer Dan Lerick shared that in certain applications, they have proved a 3.5% energy reduction by switching to synthetic gear oil, which also extended oil drains from 5 to 15 years.
 Another positive was the switch to synthetic engine oil where they observed a reduction in fuel usage and fueling time, with an extension in engine life and extended drain and maintenance intervals.
 Overall ROI was under 1 year!

 In addition to their award-winning Lubrication Program and as part of their reliability efforts, the company uses CMMS software and other Predictive Maintenance technologies such as Ultrasonic examination, Laser Alignment with ROTALIGN ULTRA, etc. Learn more.